 Our Biomedical Engineering Program

 The 30 credit hour online master's program in biomedical engineering (BME) is a concentration packed in our Interdisciplinary Engineering (MSE/MS) degree.
-This program was created for professionals who wish to build a competitive edge in a biomedical and healthcare industries.
+This program was created for professionals who wish to build a competitive edge in the biomedical and healthcare industries.
 As a student in this program, you will focus heavily on biomedical engineering topics and technical knowledge.
-We offer both thesis and non-thesis options.

-You'll learn from the same renowned faculty who teach on campus at Purdue and graduate with an MSE/MS. We offer both thesis and non-thesis options.
+You'll learn from the same renowned faculty who teach on campus at Purdue and graduate with an MSE/MS. This is a non-thesis graduate program.

 Biomedical Engineering students will be able to choose from a course menu featuring classes in: